matter-labs/zksync-web-era-docs/docs/zk-stack/components/zkEVM/vm-specification/vm-primer.md

 3. In a called contract, access the context value through `context.get_context_u128 reg`.

 Context value can not be set in static mode.

-The system contract `MsgValueSimulator` ensures that whenever this context value is set to _C_, there are indeed _C_ wei transferred to the callee.